jonschr/elodin-sections/README.md

 *This plugin requires the Advanced Custom Fields Pro plugin, and the Genesis framework.
 Without both of these installed and active, it probably won't do anything.*

+## Style-ready classes
+A few classes have been set up by default to allow for more flexibility for sections.
+These can be added at the bottom of each section, separated by spaces, e.g. **align-center full-height**

+### For use on all sections
+- **align-center** – aligns everything inside the section to center on desktop and tablet, but leaves it left-aligned it on mobile.
+NOTE: some sections, due to their specific layouts, have defaults that already center align things.
+- **full-height** – makes the section full-height on desktop (100% of the height of the browser viewport).
+NOTE: This may cause unexpected behavior on some sections with complex layouts.
+- **limit-height** – constrain the height of a section that, by default, would ordinarily take up the entire vertical height of the viewport (there are only a couple of sections where this is necessary, as most are not full-height by default).
+- **limit-width** – constrain the width of the text in a content section to 600 pixels, rather than going all the way across the page.
+Often customized in terms of width by the theme.
+- **dark** – use a dark color scheme instead of the usual light one

+### For use on anything with a background
+- **full-color** – removes the automatic dark overlay on the section background, and allows either a background image or a background video to show up at full color instead (text may be hard to read over this).
+This class can also be used on individual slides on some rotators, and on those using this on the section itself will have no effect.

 ## Remove unused sections
 The best practice for removing fields, the for the lonevity of the site you're working on, is to remove _all_ sections, then immediately re-add just the ones that this site will be using.
 That means if we add more sections to the site, they won't automatically pop into the site's backend.